-PMC 116 LUBRICATION (2T) 2 credits
+PMC 116 LUBRICATION

 This course is an introduction to the science of lubrication as it pertains to industrial applications.
 Emphasis is placed on basic science (friction, wear, and surfaces), properties of lubricants, viscosity, additives, and methods of application.
-Upon completion, student should have a basic knowledge of lubricants and their application.
+Upon completion, students should have a basic knowledge of lubricants and their application.

-PMC 117 PUMPS AND PIPING SYSTEMS (3T) 3 credits
+PMC 117 PUMPS AND PIPING SYSTEMS